Storm Hawks: Comic books

 In May 2009, DMF Comics and Beach Creative Studios were reported to be working on a comic book series for Storm Hawks.
 At the March Toronto Anime Con 2009, 50 "ashcan" copies of a special issue #1 were distributed.
 It featured one story, a short story, and a few pin-ups by various artists.
 In July 2009, the book was made available to dealers for September release.
 Only Issue #1 was published.

 A mini Storm Hawks comic book entitled "Storm Hawks: The Escape" is included free with the region 2 release of the Storm Hawks Season 1 Volume 1 DVD.

 SkyRace video game

 A MMORPG called Storm Hawks: Skyrace was developed by Bitcasters utilizing BigWorld Technology, a middleware game engine.
 On November 7, 2008, the RPG was announced to be in beta.
 However, by August 5, 2011, the game was taken down and is no longer available to play.

-The game was available to play for an amount of time on the Nerd Corps website, although the site no longer exists.
+The game was available to play for an amount of time on the Nerd Corps website, but the site no longer exists.
 Nerd Corps was bought out by DHX Media in 2014, and the name "Nerd Corps" was completely phased out of use by 2016.